If These 15 Statements Sound Like You, You Could Live to Be 100

 Drinking one or two cups of tea a day is great for your heart.
 Both green and black tea contain catechins, which relax blood vessels.
 However, you should be making the tea yourself; in ready-to-drink teas, most of the catechins have probably dissolved already, so they don’t have quite the same heart-healthy power.
 Prevention.com also warns that putting milk in your tea could also negate its health value.
 Honey it is.

 This other popular caffeine-filled beverage is pretty much on the opposite end of the health spectrum as tea.
 Drinking soda even once a day doubles your risk of metabolic syndrome, which can cause heart disease, diabetes, and weight gain.
 Even scarier, the sweeteners used in soda—both natural and artificial—can train your taste buds to crave more sweet food and drink.
 And don’t fall for the “diet soda” trap, either; its effects on your health are virtually the same.
-As if all that weren’t enough, here are 10 more reasons you should stay away from soda (yes, even diet).
+This is how to live longer, from the longest-living people in the world.

 Keep your house clean and your body healthy all at once.
 Spending an hour doing an active chore, such as vacuuming or washing the windows, can burn almost 300 calories!
 According to a study of adults between ages 70 and 90, making this a habit can lower your risk of death by 30 percent.
 That’s worth the slight hassle of doing chores, we think.

 It seems random, sure, but apparently eating purplish-colored foods can give you a major health boost.
-And no, we’re not talking about grape-flavored candy or ice cream (that is, if grape ice cream was even a thing).
+And no, we’re not talking about grape-flavored candy or ice cream.
 We’re talking about the grapes themselves, blueberries, or—surprise!—red wine.
 All of these are loaded with polyphenols, which can reduce the risk of both heart disease and Alzheimer’s.
 Eating both blueberries and purple grapes can also improve your brain function and memory, so eat up.
 Next, check out some other simple habits that could add five years to your life.